Heavy Feeling in the Legs

 Can this appear without swelling?

 Yes.
 Many people notice heaviness without any visible changes.
-The sensation can be present even when the legs appear normal on the surface.
+The sensation can be present even when the legs appear normal on the surface, and its absence or presence does not reliably indicate whether swelling is occurring internally.

 References